paulbradshaw/MED7373-Data-Journalism/README.md

 ## Week 3: Mobile first: responsive and mobile UX

+By the end of this week you should be able to create a basic HTML page with CSS styles, and explain the basics of design for mobile devices.

 *Before the class*: read Learning HTML and CSS by making tweetable quotes on [Leanpub](https://leanpub.com/learninghtmlandcss) or [OJB](https://onlinejournalismblog.com/2015/02/09/how-to-learn-html-and-css-by-making-tweetable-quotes/)

 * Workshop: HTML, CSS and responsive frameworks